 If you possess one or more of the following, you can apply for fire insurance –

-• Firm or organisation
+- Firm or organization

 Insurable Interest In Fire Insurance

-The concept of insurable interest is a crucial element in insurance that forms the basis for the legality of any insurance agreement.
-It asserts that, in order for an insurance policy to be binding, the policyholder must possess a genuine financial stake in the item or situation covered by the policy.
-Put simply, individuals purchasing insurance should face potential financial harm or disadvantage if the insured event takes place.
 Absent this monetary interest, an insurance contract is viewed as speculative and usually cannot be enforced.
 There are both legal and moral reasons for upholding the principle of insurable interest.
 Legally, it ensures that insurance contracts are not used as a means of speculative investment.
 Morally, it upholds the principle that insurance is supposed to provide protection against financial loss rather than a means of profiting from someone else's hardship.

 As a policyholder, you must hold a genuine financial interest in the property or asset you are insuring against fire risks.
 It is through this financial interest that insurance contracts are based on real risks and responsibilities, rather than on speculative gains.
 If there is no such stake or interest, the insurance contract would have no valid basis and could be misused.

-Types of Fire insurance policy
+Types of Fire Insurance Policy

 Different types of fire insurance policies are designed to cater to the unique needs of businesses.
 Some of them are discussed below-